Guinness Sourdough Bread Recipe (Great for St. Patrick’s)

 How to Store

-Let your bread cool completely and store it in a paper bag or wrapped in a clean kitchen towel to keep the crust crisp.
+Let the bread cool completely before storing.
+Keep it in a paper bag or wrapped in a clean kitchen towel to maintain a crisp crust.
 For longer storage, use an airtight container or bread box.
+Avoid plastic bags because they trap moisture and make the crust soggy.
+If you won’t eat it within a few days, freeze the loaf in a sealed bag and slice straight from the freezer to toast or warm.

 Does the alcohol in the Guinness cook off during baking?